 Casey McCall and Dan Rydell are sports anchors and best friends.
 At "Sports Night", their nightly cable program, the two display their unique talent and skills in reporting up-to-the-minute...
 See full summary »

-When an old enemy, the Cylons, resurfaces and obliterate the 12 colonies, the crew of the aged Galactica protects a small civilian fleet - the last of humanity - as they journey toward the fabled 13th colony of Earth.
+When an old enemy, the Cylons, resurface and obliterate the 12 colonies, the crew of the aged Galactica protect a small civilian fleet - the last of humanity - as they journey toward the fabled 13th colony, Earth.

 Edward James Olmos,

 29 of 38 people found this review helpful.

 Was this review helpful to you?